sowinskipatryk/sowinskipatryk/README.md

 <br>
 <h3>About me:</h3>
-<p>🔭 Project Engineer / Programmer from Poland</p>
+<p>🔭 Project Engineer / Backend Developer from Poland</p>
 <p>📄 Master's Degree in Power Engineering</p>
-<p>👨‍💻 Passionate about coding - spending most time writing code and enjoying it</p>
+<p>👨‍💻 Passionate about coding</p>
-<p>🌱 Currently into web applications using Django and React</p>
+<p>🌱 Development towards good practices and the use of design patterns</p>
-<p>⚡ When logged off, spending time playing football and learning in the areas of finance and psychology</p>
+<p>⚡ When logged off, spending time playing football and studying in the areas of finance and psychology</p>

 <br>
 <h3>:hammer_and_wrench: Technologies: </h3>